OliverPifferi/oliverpifferi.github.io/_posts/2021-02-26-The-long-hard-way-to-the-perfect-home-office-setup.md

 title: "The long hard way to the perfect home office setup"
 date: 2021-02-26
 categories: [IT]
-tags: [software, privacy, tor, browser, internet]     # TAG names should always be lowercase
+tags: [it, hardware, office, ergonomy, tools, job, business]     # TAG names should always be lowercase
 image: '/images/photo-1497493292307-31c376b6e479.jpg'
 ---